-Aishwarya Ajmani holds a Masters in Clinical Psychology and is an Internationally Certified NLP practitioner.
+Aishwarya Ajmani holds a Masters Degree in Clinical Psychology and is an Internationally Certified NLP practitioner.
 She is passionate about helping people struggling with mental health issues.
-She founded HappeeMindz with a vision to provide preventive services, plan interventions to strengthen the mental well-being of individuals and to provide counseling to those who are struggling with their emotional conflicts on a daily basis.
-She wants to increase awareness around mental health issues in our society in order to help remove the stigma around seeking counseling for mental well-being.
+She founded HappeeMindz with a vision to provide preventive services, plan interventions to strengthen the mental well-being of individuals, and to provide counseling to those who are struggling with their emotional conflicts on a daily basis.
+She wants to increase awareness of mental health issues in our Indian society in order to help remove the stigma around seeking counseling for mental well-being.

 Area of Expertise

-She has dealt with 500+ clients (now happy clients) facing relationship issues, break up, depression, stress and anxiety, anger issues, grief, low self-confidence and phobia via online and offline counselling sessions.
-She is a Psychologist at International Maritime Institute and conducts workshops at different corporates.
-She has also planned psychological interventions for the children aged 10 years -16 years in NGOs.
+She has dealt with 1000+ clients (now happy clients) facing relationship issues, break up, depression, stress and anxiety, anger issues, grief, low self-confidence and phobia via online and offline counselling sessions.
+She is associated with International Maritime Institute and conducts workshops at different corporates.
+She has worked with an NGO, India Vision Foundation by Dr. Kiran Bedi to enhance the well-being of children aged 10years-16years by developing psychological interventions.

 Her thoughts on Counselling